revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/C#OOPS.md

 ---

-17. What is the difference between the Virtual method and the Abstract method?
+17.What is the difference between the Virtual method and the Abstract method?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)